Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

-leading to consistent carrier trajectories once deployed in Garfield++.
+leading to consistent carrier trajectories once deployed in \texttt{Garfield++}.
+Here $\epsilon_0$ and $\epsilon_r$ are respectively the vacuum and the relative permittivity, and $\rho(\vec{x})$ is the charge density at point $\vec{x}$.

-The results described below were obtained computing the electrostatic field in the diamond sensor with either a Finite Element Method implemented in \comsol on a custom mesh~\cite{Janssens:2890572} or using an iterative spectral method on a uniform voxelization of the sensor, resetting the boundary conditions on voltage and charge density at each iteration.
+The results described below were obtained computing the electrostatic potential in the diamond sensor with either a FEM implemented in \texttt{\comsol}~\cite{comsol} on a custom mesh (\methodB)~\cite{Janssens:2890572}, or using an iterative spectral method on a uniform voxel grid, resetting the boundary conditions on voltage and charge density at each iteration (\methodC).

-The paths of the carriers deposited by a typical traversing particle in a 3D diamond device are represented in Figure~\ref{fig:paths}.
+The paths of the carriers deposited by a typical traversing particle in a 3D diamond device are shown in Figure~\ref{fig:paths}.